23 Indigenous politics

 The Australian Constitution explicitly excluded Aboriginal people from the newly formed political community, and First Peoples were not included in the constitutional conventions leading to Federation.
 Aboriginal people were not given the right to vote in federal elections until 1962; even after that date, voting was not compulsory for Aboriginal people.
 The franchise for Aboriginal citizens had been inconsistently applied and even occasionally withdrawn by state governments throughout the first half of the 20th century.
 Under pressure from the Commonwealth, all state jurisdictions legislated the right to vote and to stand for election for First Peoples during the 1960s, with Queensland the last to conform in 1965.[23]
 In some jurisdictions, little effort was made to encourage enrolment until compulsory voting was finally extended to Indigenous people in 1984.[24]

-Even after gaining the vote, it proved extremely difficult for First Peoples to gain representation in parliaments.
+Even after gaining the vote, it proved extremely difficult to gain representation in parliaments.
 The relatively small First Nations population is scattered across many electorates.
 The majoritarian electoral system guarantees that a substantial number of electorates are ‘safe seats’, where a large majority of voters favour one or the other major party and minority voices are easily overlooked.
 Furthermore, the dominance of the major parties means that candidates most often rely on party support to get elected, and Indigenous people have, until recently, only very rarely been preselected by major parties to run for election, especially for winnable seats.
 The first Indigenous member of the federal parliament was Neville Bonner, Liberal senator for Queensland, who served from 1971 to 1983.
 Aden Ridgeway was the second, elected in 1998 as senator for NSW, representing the Australian Democrats, and serving one term.
 The first Indigenous member of the House of Representatives was not elected until 2010, when Liberal candidate Ken Wyatt, a Noongar man, became the member for the Western Australian (WA) seat of Hasluck.
-The number of Indigenous members of parliament at the state and territory levels remains very small, with the exception of the NT.[26]
+The number of Indigenous members of parliament at the state and territory levels remains very small, with the exception of the NT.[25]

 Despite these constraints, the presence of First Nations members of parliament is significant.
 They reflect the presence of First Nations people in the wider community and give the otherwise white institution greater legitimacy.
 First Nations members of parliament take opportunities to present different perspectives in debates and committee inquiries.
-This has proven particularly important in the Senate estimates committee process, where Labor Senators McCarthy and Dodson have used their practical understanding of the impact of government policy in remote parts of Australia to interrogate ministers and bureaucrats working in Indigenous affairs and to hold the government more effectively to account for the impact of its policies in Indigenous communities.
-Finally, there is undoubtedly strength in numbers, and solidarity can stretch across the parliamentary chamber, as the member for Barton, Linda Burney, noted in 2018:
+This has proven particularly important in the Senate estimates committee process, where First Nations Senators have used their practical understanding of the impact of government policy in remote parts of Australia to interrogate ministers and bureaucrats working in Indigenous affairs and to hold the government more effectively to account for the impact of its policies in Indigenous communities.
+Finally, there is undoubtedly strength in numbers, and solidarity can stretch across the parliamentary chamber, as the former member for Barton, Linda Burney, noted in 2018:

 The wonderful thing is that we [the Labor Party] have a First Nations caucus, and we have a very good relationship amongst the Indigenous MPs, no matter what part of Parliament we’re on.
 We have a good relationship collectively, and we meet informally.
 That’s the mechanics, and the framework we’re working in.[30]